Adding and removing storage devices

 Adding a new disk

 Start by logging into your UpCloud control panel.
-Shut down the server in questions and go to the Resize tab in your server settings.
+Shut down the server in questions and go to the Storage tab in your server settings.
 Create a new disk by clicking the Add new device button.

 In the disk configuration window, select the Create a new disk option, give the new disk a name and size in gigabytes as required.
 Then click Add a storage device to confirm.